It is important to keep a healthy mind while living with diabetes.

 - Fear of hypoglycaemia

-If you have any concerns about how you feel, talk with your health professional.
-Your General Practitioner (GP) is a good place to start.
+If you have any concerns about how you feel, talk to your health professional.
+Your doctor is a good place to start.
 You might like to bring the relevant fact sheet(s) along to your consultation to start the conversation.
 This will help your health professional understand how you are feeling.
-If you and your GP think you would benefit from seeing a psychologist or psychiatrist, your GP can tell you if you are eligible for a Mental Health Treatment Plan to reduce the out of pocket costs involved.
+If you and your doctor think you would benefit from seeing a psychologist or psychiatrist, your doctor can tell you if you are eligible for a Mental Health Treatment Plan to reduce the out-of-pocket costs involved.

 More information and support

 Easy online access to a range of mental health information, advice and treatment options, enabling people to seek support in times of need, or when it is most convenient for them.

 Beyondblue on 1300 224 636